The Program (album): Release

 When the album was finished, London Records had lost all interest in promoting the band, resulting in them buying the album back from them.
 They planned to sell it to one of the several interested labels in the United States.
 Though London agreed to this situation, they ended up releasing The Program in Japan without any kind of promotion or press, aware that they would recoup the cost solely from that country alone.
 Harding said it "confused and angered us", forcing their fans to pay quadruple the amount to import it, roughly £40.
 It was eventually released by London Records in the UK in September 1998.

 Track listing

-All songs by Jaime Harding, Tony Grantham and Phil Cunningham, except "Miyako Hideaway" by those three and Johnny Marr.
+All songs by Jaime Harding, Tony Grantham and Phil Cunningham, except "Miyako Hideaway" by Jaime Harding, Tony Grantham, Phil Cunningham and Johnny Marr.
 All lyrics by Harding.